khedoros/uw-engine/README.md

 - N00 files contain the "scripts" for how to run each cutscene.
 NXX files with higher numbers are DeluxePaint ANM files, aka LPFs (Long Page Files).
 They contain actual frames of animation.
 They're also documented elsewhere, so I won't go into their exact format here.
 - For a file CSxyz.Nab, 'xyz' is the cutscene number. 'ab' is the script file (ab == 00), or the image files (ab > 00).
 - N00 files are a series of entries.
 The first value of an entry is a 1-based frame number. (frames numbered 0 are run before processing any image data).
 The next value is a function number.
 In UW1, it's in the range 0-15 (0x0-0xF).
 In UW2, the range is larger, but I'm not sure how large (maybe 0-31?).
 Functions have between 0 and 3 arguments that immediately follow the function numbers.
+- A lot of the functions operate on a byte-size bitfield, setting and clearing options that change the behavior of the cutscene state-machine

 Function 0: 2 arguments.
 The first argument is a palette index from the current nXX file.
-The second argument is an index into the game's string table (strings.pak is also documented elsewhere)
+The second argument is an index into the game's string table (strings.pak is also documented elsewhere).
+It reads flag bit0, and returns immediately if it isn't set.

 Function 1: 0 arguments.
 I don't know what it does.

 Function 2: 2 arguments.
 Seems to be a no-op.

 Function 3: 1 argument.
 The argument is a number of seconds to pause, displaying the current frame.
+Current frame is used as a kind of hidden second argument.
+Clears flag bit1.

 Function 4: 2 arguments.
 The first seems to be a frame number.
-The second might be a speed to play the frames at.
-It seems to play the frames from current to the argument.
+The second seems to be a time in seconds.
+It seems to play the frames from current to the first argument, probably over the course of arg2 seconds.

 Function 5: 1 argument.
-I'm not sure what it does.
+I'm not sure what it does, but the argument isn't used in the function.
+It just clears a bit in an 8-bit flag that controls flow of the cutscene.
+Might mean that the next frame's audio shouldn't block playback of the frames.

 Function 6: 0 arguments.
 Marks the end of a cutscene.

 Function 7: 1 argument.
-The argument is the number of times to repeat from the beginning of the file to this point (the start point is speculation on my part)
+The argument is the number of times to repeat from the beginning of the file to this point (the start point is speculation on my part, but cs011 is the only example)

 Function 8: 2 arguments.
 The first argument is a cutscene number, and the second is an animation file number.
 It instructs the file to load the given cutscene file.